OAButton/discussion/README.md

 * help wanted: we'd love help here! (coming soon: good first bugs)
 * Plugin / Bookmarklet / Website / Emails / Admin: the place the issue relates too
 * Priority: more important than other things in a catagory
-* Blocked * : We need * in order the close the issue or move it forwards
+* Blocked x : We need x in order the close the issue.
+These labels are added when an issue is created as part of estimating how much work will be needed to close it (and how to close it).
+They are not removed.
 * Jisc: This label shows work supported by Jisc (thanks Jisc!).

-Assignment to a milestone is confirmation we're planning to do something.
+Assignmenting to a milestone is confirmation we're planning to do something.
 Otherwise, we're not currently planning to do much with it and the issue is just there for safe keeping incase one day we do.

+Assignmenting to a person means it is currently possible for that person to work on that issue & signifies who is currently needed to move an issue forwards.
+An issue can be assigned to multiple people at once.
+If you're assigned an issue, but don't know what you should be doing (or can't do it for some reason) just say.

+@comment someone if you need them to see a message.

 ### People